 My primary research interests are interdisciplinarity, scientific collaboration, scientific change, and responsible conduct of science.

-I am PI (together with co-PIs Samuel Schindler and Peter Sandøe) of the Danish Research Network for Philosophy of Science (funded by the Danish Research Council for the Humanities from 2011 to 2015).
+I have been PI (together with co-PIs Samuel Schindler and Peter Sandøe) of the Danish Research Network for Philosophy of Science (funded by the Danish Research Council for the Humanities from 2011 to 2015).
 You can sign up for the network’s listserv, and you can join the network’s groups on Facebook or LinkedIn

 I have previously been PI of the research project "Philosophy of Contemporary Science in Practice" which is funded by the Danish Research Council for the Humanities as part of the program for Female Reseach Leaders, and I have been co-team leader (together with Team leader Marcel Weber) of Team B: The life sciences in the ESF research network "The Philosophy of Science in a European Persepctive".